 View original post 928 more words

 Whether you will admit it or not, there are some of you who question yourself when it comes to blogging.
 You battle with the same issues or excuses as Cristian Mihai addresses in his blog.
-I know, I’ve been there myself, but I took a step back and thought about what it was I wanted and I asked myself why I needed to blog to get what I wanted.
-That was all it took for me to “do the hokey pokey and turn myself around.”
-Pardon the cliché, but it’s what I did.
-Minus the hokey pokey, I turned myself around.
+I know, I've been there myself, but I took a step back and thought about what it was I wanted … Continue reading Feel Like Giving Up?
+Read this.

 The Best Bad Things: A Novel by Katrina Carrasco Farrar, Straus, and Giroux MCD Historical Fiction Pub Date 06 Nov 2018 As a #NetGalley reader and reviewer I read the description of The Best Bad Things on NetGalley, which was the same description on Macmillan Publisher's page for The Best Bad Things.
 “A brazen, brawny, … Continue reading Book Review: The Best Bad Things: A Novel by Katrina Carrasco